appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/snyk-scan-security.md

 ### Prerequisites

 Before running the **Snyk Scan Security** step, certain prerequisites must be completed.
-These prerequisites, detailed in the table below, vary depending on the platform:
+These prerequisites, detailed in the table below:

 | Prerequisite Workflow Step | Description                                                                                   |
 | -------------------------- | --------------------------------------------------------------------------------------------- |